 Access to Justice Summit

-In 2018, NCAJ and Fordham hosted an access to justice summit that gathered more than 85 activists, practitioners and thought leaders from across the country.
-Summit participants debated hard questions about the focus of the civil justice reform movement, and also discussed the resources and capacities that are needed to realize the visions and accomplish the goals that are important to the movement and most significant in people’s lives.
+In 2018, NCAJ and Fordham hosted an Access to Justice Summit that gathered more than 85 activists, practitioners and thought leaders from across the country.
+With a full agenda, Summit participants debated hard questions about the focus of the civil justice reform movement, and also discussed the resources and capacities that are needed to realize the visions and accomplish the goals that are important to the movement and most significant in people’s lives.

 To build on the strength of the conversations we had at the Summit, we worked with the law school to gather and publish the A2J Summit Collection.
 The Collection's 14 articles advanced diverse perspectives on the current state-- and future-- of the access to justice movement.